dannersy/lessons/ajax/README.md

 - We want you to be comfortable with ES6 (why use `const`/`let` if we aren't learning all ES6 stuffs?)
 - Common when learning/using React in the future
   - Why?
 It has behavioral advantages that will help us in React - coming soon in a future lesson near you
-- Simpler syntax, making it commonly used in callbacks (Hint: you'll see this in the exercises)
+- Simpler syntax, making it commonly used as callbacks (Hint: you'll see this in the exercises)

 Here are some examples using an arrow function on callbacks you may have seen: